nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 date:   20240626
 ---

 While our little language is developing apace, we are still lacking basic features.
 One is the ability to give names to values and reuse them, which is commonly known as _variables_.
 We'll stay clear of that term for the moment however, as it hints strongly at things that can change and we do not want to go there quite yet.
-Instead, since we're binding a value to a name, we'll call these _bindings_.
+Instead, since we're binding a name to a value, we'll call these _bindings_.

 For the same reason, I will not be using the common `var` or `val` keywords to declare bindings (`var` feels mutable, `val` immutable, and we're very pointedly not making a decision either way).
 Instead, we'll use `let`, a very good term that I wish more languages used.